Numerically Safe Gaussian Elimination with No Pivoting: Multiplicative Pre-processing for GENP and BGE

 \begin{remark} \cite[Corollary 5.2]{PQY15} provides a correct, although very long proof of claim (ii) of Theorem \ref{thdgr} in the case of post-multiplication by $H$, but states the result with an error, by writing $\nu_{n,k}$ instead of the correct $\nu_{k,k}$.
 We fix the statement and include a short proof for the sake of completeness of our presentation.
-Claim (iii) of the theorem is new and implies some important benefits of using two-sided rather than one-sided Gaussian pre-processing (see the next subsection). \end{remark}
+Claims (iii) and (iv) of the theorem are new. \end{remark}

 Theorems \ref{thsignorm}, \ref{thsiguna}, and \ref{th0}--\ref{thdgr} together imply the following result.

 \begin{corollary} GENP is safe with probability 1 and is likely to be numerically safe if it is applied to the matrices $FA$, $AH$ and $FAH$ where $A$ is a nonsingular and well-conditioned $n\times n$ matrix and $F$ and $H$ are Gaussian $n\times n$ matrices. \end{corollary}